 But having a little craziness in your life isn’t such a bad thing.
 In fact, it’s exactly why most salespeople simply love this job.

-You think we’ve missed anything?
+Think we’ve missed anything?
 (I’m sure we did.)
-Tweet us at #TheRealDealOfSales and tell us what’s it like for you to be in sales.
+Tweet us at #TheRealDealOfSales and tell us what it's like for you to be in sales.
 We’d love to hear from you.